baycarbone/charm-rancher-integrator/README.md

 $ juju run-action rancher-integrator/0 register
 ```

+### Actions

+**register**
+Request the rancher-integration application to register the Kubernetes cluster, then retrieve
+the import manifest and apply it on the Kubernetes cluster hosting the charm.

 Note: The register action takes an optional ```name``` parameter when a user defined cluster name
 within the Rancher platform is desired.
 If this parameter is not set, a randomly generated cluster
 name will be assigned and returned to the user.

+**unregister**
+Request the rancher-integration application to unregister the Kubernetes cluster, then delete the
+import manifest from the Kubernetes cluster hosting the charm.

 ## Development Setup